The cut norm and Sampling Lemmas for unbounded kernels: Abstract

 \section{Abstract}

 Generalizing the bounded kernel results of Borgs, Chayes, Lovász, Sós and Vesztergombi (\cite{Borgs}), we prove two Sampling Lemmas for unbounded kernels with respect to the cut norm.
 On the one hand, we show that given a (symmetric) kernel $U\in L^p([0,1]^2)$ for some $3<p<\infty$, the cut norm of a random $k$-sample of $U$ is with high probability within $O(k^{-\frac14+\frac{1}{4p}})$ of the cut norm of $U$.
 The cut norm of the sample has a strong bias to being larger than the original, allowing us to actually obtain a stronger high probability bound of order $O(k^{-\frac 12+\frac1p+\varepsilon})$ for how much smaller it can be (for any $p>2$ here).
-These results are then partially extended to the case of vector valued kernels.\\ On the other hand, we show that with high probability, the $k$-samples are also close to $U$ in the cut metric, albeit with a weaker bound of order $O((\ln k)^{-\frac12+\frac1{2p}})$ (for any appropriate $p>2$).
+These results are then partially extended to the case of vector valued kernels.

+On the other hand, we show that with high probability, the $k$-samples are also close to $U$ in the cut metric, albeit with a weaker bound of order $O((\ln k)^{-\frac12+\frac1{2p}})$ (for any appropriate $p>2$).
 As a corollary, we obtain that whenever $U\in L^p$ with $p>4$, the $k$-samples converge almost surely to $U$ in the cut metric as $k\to\infty$.